A link condition for simplicial complexes, and CUB spaces

-Here is an example of a closed surface $S$ of genus $3$, with a simple closed non-separating curve $a$.
-There are also three represented simple disjoint multicurves $b,c,d$ which are homologous to $a$, see Figure~\ref{fig:simplex_multicurves}.
+Here is an example of a closed surface $S$ of genus $3$, with a nonseparating simple closed curve $a$.
+There are also three disjoint multicurves $b,c,d$ represented, all of which are homologous to $a$, see Figure~\ref{fig:simplex_multicurves}.

 When we consider the cyclic cover $\tilde S$ of $S$ associated to $[a]$, we obtain a family of lifts of each of the multicurves $a,b,c,d$.
 In this example, the lifts satisfy $\tilde a_0 \prec \tilde d_0 \prec \tilde c_0 \prec \tilde b_0 \prec \tilde a_1$, so the four multicurves $a,b,c,d$ form a simplex of ${\cal C}_a(S)$, see Figure~\ref{fig:simplex_cyclic_cover}.